Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Conformal densities

 \section{Conformal densities}

-In this section we define conformal densities and prove that the Patterson-Sullivan construction with the Lorentzian distance $d$ on $C(\Lambda)$ gives one of dimension $\delta(\G)$, Proposition \ref{pr - patterson est une conformal density}.
-Then we study the properties of conformal densities and establish the so-called Shadow Lemma \ref{shadow_lemma}.
-We ends by proving the uniqueness of conformal density, Theorem \ref{uniqueness_conformal_density}.

-The proofs are generally similar to the hyperbolic case, up to taking care of the additive constant $k$ from the triangle inequality.
-However technical difficulties sometimes appear due to the Lorentzian context, this is notably the case for the Shadow lemma, and Vitali's lemma for shadows.
+This section is devoted to the definition and properties of conformal densities in the pseudo-Riemannian setting.
+Two important proofs, the existence of conformal densities and their ergodicity, are postponed to the appendix as the proofs of the corresponding results in metric geometry can be carried out mutatis mutandis (the only difference is the presence of the additive constant $k_\G$ in the triangle inequality for $d_{\h^{p,q}}$).
+This should result in a clearer outline of the theory.
+However technical difficulties sometimes appear due to the pseudo-Riemannian context, this is notably the case for the Shadow Lemma (Theorem \ref{shadow_lemma}).

+Once again, a $\h^{p,q}$-convex cocompact group $\G\subset\PO(p,q+1)$ is fixed, and $\Lambda\subset \partial \h^{p,q}$ is its limit set.
 We will mainly follow the notes of J.-F. Quint \cite{quint2006overview}.
-Another reference for this notion in Hyperbolic geometry is the book of P. Nicholls \cite{nicholls1989ergodic}.
+Another reference for this notion in hyperbolic geometry is the book of P. Nicholls \cite{nicholls1989ergodic}.
+The strategy is the following: \begin{itemize} \item Show the existence of a conformal density of dimension $\delta_{\h^{p,q}}(\G)$ by the Patterson-Sullivan method. \item Show that conformal densities have no atoms and prove the Shadow Lemma. \item Show the ergodicity of conformal densities and conclude on the uniqueness of the density. \end{itemize}